FLIF-hub/FLIF/README.md

     * `make libflif_dec.so` to build the Apache licensed decode-only shared library
     * `make viewflif` to build the example viewer (it depends on the decode library)

+Note that you need to put the `.so` files in a discoverable place in order to run the tools.
+You can do any of:
+  * Continue with the global install (see next seection)
+  * Specify the location on each infocation, i.e.:
+    `LD_LIBRARY_PATH=./ ./viewflif output.flif`

 #### Install

 * `sudo make install` if you want to install it globally